Get in Touch

 DAY 1 – Leadership Identity, Authority, and Delegation

-Module 1: Transitioning from Specialist to Leader
+Module 1: From Specialist to Leader

 – The psychological and structural shift from contributor to leader

-– Understanding authority, influence, and decision ownership
+– Authority, influence, and decision ownership

 – Defining one’s leadership mandate